goatandsheep/rc/README.md

 ## Standards

-Given your application name (`appname`), rc will look in all the obvious places for configuration.
+Given your application name (`appname`), r-c will look in all the obvious places for configuration.

   * command line arguments, parsed by minimist _(e.g. `--foo baz`, also nested: `--foo.bar=baz`)_
   * environment variables prefixed with `${appname}_`